TritonDataCenter/manatee-state-machine/README.md

   primary assigned for G+1.
-The only two nodes that could attempt to do this are the P or S from generation G.  It would be extremely unlikely for them to do this at the same time, since both of them will only do this when determining that the other's ZK session has expired, but we can use a test-and-set operation to make sure that only one of them can successfully do this.
+The only two nodes that could attempt to do this are the P or S from generation G.  It would be extremely unlikely for them to do this at the same time, since both of them will only do this when determining that the other's ZK session has expired, but we will use a test-and-set operation to make sure that only one of them can successfully do this.